wangonya/wangonya.com/content/blog/css-fetch-spinner.md

 ---

 I always have to search for how to do this or refer back to my previous code whenever I work with `fetch`.
-For a while, I\'ve used the solution to [this](https://stackoverflow.com/questions/43792026/display-spinner-during-ajax-call-when-using-fetch-api) SO question.
-It\'s a correct solution and it works great but to be honest, I couldn\'t really explain _very well_ what was going on if someone asked me to explain that piece of my code.
+For a while, I've used the solution to [this](https://stackoverflow.com/questions/43792026/display-spinner-during-ajax-call-when-using-fetch-api) SO question.
+It's a correct solution and it works great but to be honest, I couldn't really explain _very well_ what was going on if someone asked me to explain that piece of my code.
 So I thought of a simple way to do it.
-Here\'s how:
+Here's how:

 ## Setting up the HTML